All Episodes

 Well, it just doesn't add up.

-Every rational mainstream media loving, military-loathing, patriotic American knows that when prices are lowered, profits are lowered.
+Every rational, mainstream, media-loving, military-loathing, patriotic American knows that when prices are lowered, profits are lowered.

-We went to public schools, even though our math scores have plummeted under the tutelage of teachers union leftists, we knew enough, and we know enough to figure out that reductions in prices only help the wealthiest 1% of Americans who are mostly rich white Republican men.
+We knew enough and we know enough to figure out that reductions in prices only help the wealthiest 1% of Americans, who are mostly rich white Republican men.

-I mean, when we talk about lowering taxes, do we talk, do we hear about all the great things are going to happen?
+I mean, when we talk about lowering taxes, do we talk, do we hear about all the great things that are going to happen?

 No, we only hear about disaster.